reactive-firewall/multicast/docs/Testing.md

 ***

 > [!CAUTION]
-> Multicast project testing code is under an MIT license like the Multicast module; However
+> Multicast project testing code is under an MIT license like the Multicast module; however
 > the project's Testing can use tools which are split between multiple licenses.
-> While all of the source-code is open-source, using some of the project test code is only possible
+> While all the source-code is open-source, using some of the project test code is only possible
-> in an environment where additional, restrictions apply, due to third party licensing which is
+> in an environment where additional restrictions apply, due to third-party licensing which is
 > incompatible if it were to be included with the rest of the project.
 >
 > Certain Continuous Integration/Continuous Deployment (CI/CD) tools may require GNU licensed